Spreadsheets Are Bad for Your Business – Here’s Why

 Spreadsheets make it easy to create errors, a simple mistake like misplacing a decimal point can result in huge errors in accounting.
 Meanwhile, Excel has no way of checking whether all the figures match with real results.
-Excel is simply a medium to contain your data and doesn’t not permit analysing the information in.depth.
+Excel is simply a medium to contain your data and doesn’t permit analyzing the information in depth.

 The situation’s made worse by the tendency of businesses to rely on manual data entry.
 Employees copy and paste information from one spreadsheet to another, and merge records together.
 Each of these processes has the potential to introduce errors to spreadsheets and will end up costing your business lots of money.

 Using cloud-based software means that your records are updated instantly.
 You completely avoid the danger of cut-and-paste errors.
 Since everyone in your company has access to the same information, you don’t have to spend time wondering if there’s a newer version of your spreadsheets stored on someone else’s computer.

 Online spreadsheet tools ensure that you always have the latest data in front of you as there’s only one version or the document.

 There are at least 5 processes that can be implemented more efficiently with an Excel alternative.

 2. You deserve better tools